TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 FILE=$(tpnote --batch) # Create the new note.

-tpnote --view "$FILE" # Launch Tp-Note's viewer.
+tpnote --view "$FILE"& # Launch Tp-Note's viewer.

-# After the editing is done...
+# After closing the editor when editing is done...

-Whereby FILE=$(tpnote --batch) creates the note file, vi "$FILE" opens the vi-text editor and tpnote --batch "$FILE" synchronizes the filename.
+Whereby ‘FILE=$(tpnote --batch)’ creates the note file, ‘kate "$FILE"’ opens the text editor and ‘tpnote --batch "$FILE"’ synchronizes the filename after editing.

 Register a Flatpak Markdown editor